 With regard to fiscal/expenditure management measures, Partnerships BC will respond to direction from the Ministry of Finance to assist in achieving the goals of the Province.
+On a quarterly basis, Partnerships BC's Board Chair and President and Chief Executive Officer will meet with the Minister and Deputy Minister of Finance to discuss relevant and current corporation business.

 Over the next year, Partnerships BC will continue to leverage opportunities to expand British Columbia's public and private sector experience and skills in markets outside of the provincial entity.
-To diversify the Organization's client base, Partnerships BC BC plans to continue meeting a 15 per cent target for revenue outside of the entity.
+To diversify the Organization's client base, Partnerships BC plans to continue to exceed a 15 per cent target for revenue outside of the entity.

-This service plan is developed to meet our clients' needs while also responding to recent direction from government with respect to corporate fiscal management objectives.
+This service plan is developed to meet our clients' needs while also responding to direction from government with respect to corporate fiscal management objectives.
 Engaged qualified people have been a key factor in Partnerships BC's success, and continuing to provide an attractive and fulfilling workplace will remain a focus of our Board of Directors and management team.

-Partnerships BC's 2013/14-2015/16 Service Plan was prepared under the direction of the Board of Directors in accordance with the Budget Transparency and Accountability Act.
+Partnerships BC's 2014/15-2016/17 Service Plan was prepared under the direction of the Board of Directors in accordance with the Budget Transparency and Accountability Act.
 The Board approves performance measures and targets, and holds management accountable for the contents of the plan, the achievement of performance measures and targets and for ensuring that Partnerships BC achieves its specific objectives identified in the plan.
 The plan is consistent with the Province's strategic priorities and fiscal plan.
-All significant assumptions, policy decisions and risks as of January 2013 have been considered in preparing the plan.
+To the best of our knowledge the significant assumptions, policy decisions, events and identified risks are current and have been considered in preparing this plan.